ufowam/pairit/README.md

 participants this year.
 You can find more information about angel hack here at their [website](http://angelhack.ca).

 The theme of the hackathon was to solve any problem in about 24 hours.
 We chose to create a Pair Programming app, to allow remote users to easily collaborate with no downloads or any plugins.
 We called this prototype PairIT.
+The app was to be built on nodejs and socket.io so that we could learn something new in the process.

 At the end of the 24 hour sprint, we had a basic IDE that could be shared with other users in real time.
 Think of it as google docs for programmers; as you edit the file other users in the session see